 If you are asking me this question, then something is wrong.
 Granted you told me very little in those 150 words but they screamed that this is the wrong guy to spend the rest of your life with.
-He’s the wrong guy because if you are feeling this way now, then you won’t be spending the rest of your life with him.
+If you are worried now, then how will you feel after 2 more years?

 Probably not the answer you wanted to hear but I must be honest.
 Compatibility is super important.
 Chemistry arrives on day one, and a woman should know that her guy is the right man to spend the rest of her life with soon thereafter.

 How to Know if you Found the Right Guy?

 I find many women just don’t want to let a guy go because they feel their man is such a great catch and they might not be able to find a better man.
 They don’t want some other woman to have him.

 That leads to a divorce and misery in, say, three years.
 Chemistry comes naturally and can’t be “fixed.”
 Sure, he could grow on you, but don’t you think he should have by now?

 I would prefer that the sex be just fair – that is something that can be improved upon, compatibility less so.

 Dig deep Ming.
 Really think things through and ask yourself, “Is he right for me?” before you walk down the aisle.
 There is no rush.
 I would highly recommend that you take some time out from this relationship and seek clarity from the outside looking in.
 If you do, I bet your situation will become clearer.

 Is He Right for Me?
 Ask Yourself these 4 Questions:

 Opposites do attract – but not too opposite.
 A guy is right for you if the important stuff aligns.
 If you believe that giving back to society is important and you spend hours per week doing it, then volunteering is something you strongly believe in.